70Gage70/SargassumFromAFAI.jl/README.md

 ### Custom Plotting

-You can add the heatmap of any week's distribution to a [Makie](https://docs.makie.org/stable/) axis, allowing the distributions ot be integrated with other visualizations.
+You can add the heatmap of any week's distribution to a [Makie](https://docs.makie.org/stable/) axis, allowing the distributions to be integrated with other visualizations.

 ```julia
 using SargassumFromAFAI